reaganb/listdir/README.md

-# Machine Problem: listdir
+# Machine Problem: Config files

-#### Develop an application with the following requirements:
+#### This machine problem builds on your work from on the previous one.

-1. Take the path of a directory and list the files (recursively)
+#### Requirements:

-2. Output the files in a CSV  (comma separated value) file.
+1. Modify your work on Machine Problem "listdir with hashes" and create a config file for it
-3. Here are the columns of the CSV: parent path, filename, filesize
+2. The config file should contain the input directory and the output file
-4. Here's what a row should look like: "D:\Downloads","setup.exe",1048576
+3. Your application should still support the command line arguments for the value of the input directory and output file
-5. The output filename should be set by the user using command line arguments
+4. If the command line argument is present, use its value instead of the value in the config file.
+If its not present, use the value of the config file
-6. Commit your code in GitHub under the project listdir.
-Post the link to the project here
+5. Commit your work in GitHub to a new branch named "config".
+Paste the link of the branch here.

-## The lisdir.py python script
+## The listdir.py python script

-The python script has the functionality to recursively read and list files of a directory path and write the output to another file (csv format).
+The python script has the functionality to recursively read and list files of a directory path and write the output to another file (csv format) and archive that file (zip).

 ### Prerequisites
 1. Windows/Linux OS